marekvonrogall/mapgen/README.md

 This project creates 128x128 pixel images of bingo boards for use in a Minecraft game mode called "Bingo."
 Generation is affected by various inputs, such as grid size and difficulty.
-This project is part of the [Bingo-Gamemode-Plugin](https://github.com/manueljonasgreub/Bingo-Gamemode-Plugin) by [@manueljonasgreub](https://www.github.com/manueljonasgreub) and [@marekvonrogall](https://www.github.com/marekvonrogall)
+This project is part of the [Bingo-Gamemode-Plugin](https://github.com/manueljonasgreub/Bingo-Gamemode-Plugin) by [@manueljonasgreub](https://www.github.com/manueljonasgreub) and [@marekvonrogall](https://www.github.com/marekvonrogall).

-> [!IMPORTANT]
-> This documentation is outdated due to recent changes!

 ## Bingo Map Generation